Hrener/3D-Action-recognition/README.md

 # PyTorch implementation of 3D-Action-recognition
-PyTorch implementation of [SKELETON-BASED ACTION RECOGNITION WITH CONVOLUTIONAL NEURAL](https://arxiv.org/abs/1704.07595v1), IEEE 2017.
+PyTorch implementation of [Skeleton-based Action Recognition With Convolutional Neural](https://arxiv.org/abs/1704.07595v1), IEEE 2017.

 #### Accuracy(Cross-View): 87.1%（The baseline is 89.3%）